brianzinn/snowflake-ingest-node/README.md

 ```

 # secrets and environment
-You'll want to ensure your secret is in a vault or secret management (I am storing the lookup key as an environment variable).
+You'll want to ensure your private key is secure in a vault or secret management (I am storing the lookup key as an environment variable).
 The rest could come from environment or hard coding.
 Here is a sample `.env` as above for running locally and against your setup in the cloud likely serverless:
 ```bash
 snowflake_private_key=<your key>
 snowflake_account=<snowflake account>